 Visiting Lyme with your dog

 Lyme has always been a place where dogs can enjoy themselves.
-Dogs lived alongside the Legh family who left Lyme to the National Trust, and we continue the tradition of welcoming responsible dog owners.
+Dogs lived alongside the Legh family who left Lyme to the National Trust.
+Discover fantastic walks with your four-legged friend at Lyme.
+There’s ancient parkland, moorland and natural woodland in which to stretch your legs.
+Find out where your dog can go and the facilities available.

 Assistance dogs are welcome in all areas of Lyme.

-Eat: Visitors with dogs are welcome to sit in the Muddy Paws Engine House in the Timber Yard, which follows the same opening hours as the Timber Yard Café.
-Unfortunately, due to the size and layout of the Timber Yard Café, dogs are not permitted inside.
-If you’re visiting alone please use the doggy doorbell and one of our team members will pop out to take and bring your order to you.
+Eat: Eat in or take away drinks and snacks are availiable from the Servants' Hall Café at the house.
+At the Timber Yard Café dogs are not allowed inside, visitors with dogs are welcome to sit in the Muddy Paws Engine House seating area in the Timber Yard, which follows the same opening hours as the Timber Yard Café.
+If you’re visiting alone, please use the doggy doorbell and one of our team members will pop out to take your order.

 Shop: Pop into our Timber Yard Shop with your four-legged friend to check out our range of dog treats and accessories.